Mike Jones came to UNT to be an English teacher.

 "I was totally captivated by it," he says.
 "My head really hurt from those headphones, but I couldn't take them off."

 That incident inspired Jones to pursue a career in film.
-Now 30 years later -- and after many, many attempts -- he has found success as the co-screenwriter for the Pixar movie Soul, which is receiving Oscar buzz and has earned a Golden Globe nomination for Best Animated Feature Film.
+Now 30 years later -- and after many, many attempts -- he has found success as the co-screenwriter for the Pixar movie Soul, which has earned Golden Globes for Best Animated Feature Film and Best Original Score, and is receiving Oscar buzz.
 The film not only caps Jones' quest to see his words play out on screen, but it earned a devoted audience for its plot that examines the meaning of life.

 "It's been a watermark I hope I can reach again," he says.
 "I think this film has an important message for right now."